All Episodes

 tim pool

-I'll feel safer on you, bro.
+I'll be safe on you, bro.

-And white people and white people's reaction to black people are no different than black people's reaction to black people.
+And white people, and white people's reaction to black people are no different than black people's reaction to black people.

 And I'm black.